| |

 Q: What are the AI's ministers doing anyway?

-Learn more about the Balance Mod's AI ministers here:
+Learn more about the Balance Mod's AI ministers do here:

 Balance Mod Minister FAQs